zakaster/udptcp/readme.md

 A GUI app written in RUST to study / demo how UDP and TCP works
+you can use this app when you want to listen to or send some traffic quickly to network

 ![main_gui](assets/demo1.png)